globocom/evostream/README.md

   # Set the username and password when using http basic auth
   # config.username = 'evostream'
   # config.password = 'passw0rd'

+  # Set the protocol and port for using HTTPS
+  # config.protocol = 'https'
+  # config.port = 443
 end

 # elsewhere